Tory Brexiteers to force Commons vote on Brexit deal

 Tory cabinet minister Penny Mordaunt said on Sunday that Mr Johnson’s intervention was “helpful” in reminding the EU the UK could still rip up protocol checks unilaterally.

 However, No 10 sought to play down the idea of disagreement, saying the protocol bill was an “important piece of legislation”.
-The PM’s official spokesman refused to say whether it would be dropped if Mr Sunak forged a deal.
+The PM’s official spokesperson refused to say whether it would be dropped if Mr Sunak forged a deal.
 “We haven’t set out the next steps for it at his point.”

-Mr Sunak’s spokesman said Downing Street will remain “in close contact” with the DUP and other parties this week, but added: “It would be wrong to say there is a final deal.”
+Mr Sunak’s spokesperson said Downing Street will remain “in close contact” with the DUP and other parties this week, but added: “It would be wrong to say there is a final deal.”

-Mr Johnson’s ally Conor Burns, former NI secretary, said Mr Sunak “deserves one thing from all sides and quarters”.
+Mr Johnson’s ally Conor Burns, former Northern Ireland secretary, said Mr Sunak “deserves one thing from all sides and quarters”.
 He tweeted: “Wait and see what his deal (if there is one) contains.
 Then by all means analyse it, test it, support or condemn it.”

 Join our commenting forum